 - The Dreamer – the power of imagination unleashed

 - The Innovator – move, shake, disrupt, repeat

 With this quiz you might start to understand a little more solved the mysteries your creativity.

 Some Psychologists may say that people who are creative have the tendency to avoid many things such as routine— in this, we mean that we’re changing constantly.
 We feel that we are often misunderstood due to how we see our world, but neuroscience does show that the brains in our heads are wired differently, literally.

 Most creatives tend to particular have one shape in which best describes them as an individual, with that solid unique perspective on creating, including motivations, challenges, and unique ways of interacting with other people.

 So with this Test, “Creative Types” and this aims to show you in some clever way, the personality within us.
 The main goal of the simple test is to show you your inner strengths of many different personalities that are all suited for creatives, in a matter that could better the way we think of ourselves as well as the creative processes and the potentials in ourselves.

 The creator of this wonderful test has said;

 “There were countless different traits and characteristics to measure, but it all seemed to boil down into three core questions: Are you an introvert or an extrovert?
 Are you more intellect-dominant or emotion-dominant?
 Are you a dreamer or a doer?”

-These three questions mixed to create a surprisingly clear and vivid combination of personality types.
-That became the Creative Types test formula.
+These core questions are mixed to then create a clear combination of your creative types.

 Using these in your field of working as a creative you’ll get to know the strengths of yourself and the people around you.
 I will for sure be learning a few more aspects of the team here at Fifteen and putting their Creative Type to the Test when working with them.